 - Differences between flexible working and agile working

-- Implementing agile working
+- Implementing agile working in your business

 - Agile working policies

-- How to introduce agile working
+- How to introduce agile working successfully

 Agile Working Environments

-- What is an agile working environment?
+- What is an agile work environment?

 - Types of agile working environments

 - Adapting your office space to agile working